ADVERTISING

-"Nuclear weapons are a risk of humanity"
+"Nuclear weapons are a risk to humanity."

-Background: What is the flag day?
+Background: What is Flag Day?

 About Mayors for Peace